-MUAP2261, 2262 Applied Music - Guitar (2 credits each)
+MUAP2261, 2262 Applied Music - Guitar

 These courses provide on hour of individual instruction a week in guitar.
 The student must have the approval of the department chair-person.
-(1 lecture and 4 laboratory practice hours per
+(1 lecture and 4 laboratory practice hours per week).

-MUAP2271, 2272 Applied Music - Piano (2 credits each)
+Applied Music - Piano